richardjhong/quiz-flashcards/README.md

 ![quiz.gif](./assets/images/quiz.gif)

 ## Description
-The app asks a series of 5 question related to JavaScript language knowledge with mulitple choice answers.
+The app asks a series of 5 question related to JavaScript language knowledge with multiple choice answers.
 The player gets a score based on how well he/she does and finally can enter name initials to add to a scoreboard.
 The game ends when the timer (60 seconds) expires or the player has finished answering all questions.
-The question order is randomized as are the multiple choice answers to decentivize memorizing of answers.
+The question order is randomized as are the multiple choice answers to discourage player from getting all answers correct via rote memorization.

 ## Architecture
 ![screenshot](./assets/images/drawing_flow.jpg)

-The picture shows the flow of the game assuming a player starts the game, goes through each quesiton, and reaches the end of the game without any wayward behavior along the way.
+The picture shows the flow of the game assuming a player starts the game, goes through each question, and reaches the end of the game without any wayward behavior along the way.

 There are a multitude of helper functions that pass information between each other as well.
 The high level of the data flow is the following:
-  - Player starts the game after loading the first screen
+  - Player starts the game after loading the first screen.
   - Player then is presented with a new set of information on the screen: a question with 4 multiple choice answers.
 Player then chooses an answer.
   - Player then continues through each randomized question until he/she has answered all questions.
 At this point, the game ends.
   - Player is presented with his/her score and input to store his/her name initials on the scoreboard.